wildfish/django-gdpr-assist/docs/upgrading.rst

   which shouldn't be anonymised. (#15, #17)
 * Add bulk anonymisation operations to improve efficiency of large anonymisations

-Bugfixes
+Bugfixes:

 * Fix support for third party models by removing the ``anonymised`` field (#5, #13)
 * Fix duplicate migrations (#6, #12)
 * Fix documentation for post_anonymise (#8, #14)

+Other:

+* This version removes Django 1.8 support

 1.1.0, 2020-03-20
 -----------------

-Python 2.7:

-* This version removes python 2.7 support.

 Bugfix:

 * Allow managers with delete to have custom additional parameters.

+Other:

+* This version removes python 2.7 support.

 1.0.1, 2018-10-23